hamzehkhazaei/Azure_Lab/README.md

 # Tutorial: Access the EECS4222 lab in Azure Lab Services

-In this tutorial, you, as a student, connect to a your cluster of virtual machines (VM) in a lab by completing the following actions in the Lab Services web portal: [https://labs.azure.com](https://labs.azure.com):
+In this tutorial, you, as a student, connect to your cluster of virtual machines (VM) in a lab by completing the following actions in the Lab Services web portal: [https://labs.azure.com](https://labs.azure.com):

 - [x] Register to the lab
 - [x] Start the Cluster